 The New Zealand Rugby Union has cut former All Blacks winger Zac Guildford loose, terminating his contract.

-Guildford was contracted to the end of the Super rugby season but is now free to take up a new contract he has signed with Clermont Auvergne in France.
+Guildford was contracted until the end of the Super Rugby season, but is now free to take up a new contract he has signed with Clermont Auvergne in France.

-Sorensen says the 25-year-old Guildford is talented but troubled and he's struggled to meet the commitments he made to keep on top of personal issues.
+Sorensen said on Thursday that Guildford was talented but troubled, and had struggled to meet the commitments made to keep on top of personal issues.

-Guildford has been involved in several alcohol fuelled incidents over past years admitting last year he was an alcoholic and spending time at a rehabilitation centre to try and overcome his problems.
+Guildford has been involved in several alcohol-fuelled incidents in past years and admitted in 2013 that he was an alcoholic.
+He spent time at a rehabilitation centre to try and overcome his problems.